-Trump to push executive order to end birthright citizenship: report
+Trump to push end to birthright citizenship as U.S. elections loom

 A legal challenge would prompt the nation’s courts to weigh in on what would be one of the most sweeping moves of the Trump administration.
 It has already targeted immigration through a travel ban from several Muslim-majority countries, child-parent separations for migrants, refugee policies and other actions.

 In 1898, the U.S. Supreme Court reaffirmed the right of citizenship to children born to legal permanent residents.
-But conservatives say that right should not apply to everyone, including immigrants in the country illegally or those with temporary legal status, Axios reported.
+But conservatives say it should not apply to everyone, including immigrants in the country illegally or those with temporary legal status, Axios reported.

-Trump, who railed against illegal immigration during the 2016 U.S. presidential election, has seized on the issue in recent weeks as he seeks to bolster fellow Republicans ahead of next week’s contests.

-On Monday, his administration moved to send more than 5,200 troops to help secure the border with Mexico as a caravan of Central American migrants makes its way there.
-The caravan, moving mostly on foot, is not expected to arrive for several weeks and it was unclear how many would arrive at the border.

 Writing by Susan Heavey; Editing by Jeffrey Benkoe